tel: +48 888 99 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these devices can be problematic in medical diagnosis when they are in the body.
+• Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that small elements of these products can hinder the diagnostic process when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.